A brief history of Jupiter Florida

 In 2004, Hurricane Jean blew much of the paint from the top portion of the tower.
 It had to be repainted using potassium silicate minerals.
 Today, it is the main point of interest in the town.

 For visitors, the Tower Trip offers an excellent excursion.
 They can climb the 105 steps in the Jupiter Lighthouse which is the oldest structure in Palm Beach County.
-It stands on a hill of nature shell and marine sands and above reefs and sandbars that extend approximately 41,000 feet.
+It stands on a hill of nature shell, marine sands, above reefs and sandbars that extend approx. 41,000 feet.
 The sandbars have been a long-term cause of shipwrecks.

 Jupiter gets a mild, dry winter and a hot, wet summer with its Tropical climate.
-Frost is rare.
 Thunderstorms and showers are a common occurrence during the summer but they are brief, making Jupiter a pleasant enough escape just about any time of the year.
 Jupiter is lined with tropical trees, gorgeous landscaping and boasts several public parks.
-It is also a town filled with beautiful private homes.
+It is also a town filled with homes.